mmctl/easycrypt-ext/README.md

 4. [Enhancements](#enhancements): Improve Emacs features that this package relies on; these also benefit your general Emacs usage.

-Each step includes ready-to-use code snippets with comments explaining what they do.
-Customization is optional, but the snippets also suggest common tweaks if you’d like to go beyond the defaults.
+Each step provides ready-to-use code snippets with explanatory comments.
+You can copy and paste them as-is for a complete setup with sensible defaults; no changes required.
+Of course, there’s plenty of room for customization if you’d like.

-When you’re done here, check out [Tips and Tricks](#tips-and-tricks) for additional quality-of-life improvements.
+When you’re done here, check out [Features, Commands, and Keybindings](#features-commands-and-keybindings) for an overview and explanation of the available features, and [Tips and Tricks](#tips-and-tricks) for further quality-of-life improvements.

 > :eyes: **Finding your initialization file** :eyes:
 > Most of the instructions below involve editing your